AtomicCodeLabs/chummy/README.md

 ## ❓ Why use Chummy?

-1. **_One Click Setup_** - Use your existing Github account.
+1. **_One Click Setup_** - Use your existing GitHub account.
 No sign up, no credit card required to get started.
 2. **_Cross Browser Compatible_** - Available on your favorite browsers.
 Support for Safari coming soon!
 3. **_Simple and Flexible_** - A simple and clean user experience with modular features makes the app a joy to use.